-In many cases Ipsos is using external providers to process Personal Data.
-In these cases, an agreement on data processing on behalf of Ipsos must be concluded with such provider.
-This can be done either by way of including appropriate provisions in the agreement governing the overall relationship with the provider or in a separate and specific document.
-In respect of processing on behalf of Ipsos, the provider may only process the Personal Data as per the instructions from Ipsos.
-When instructing a provider, the following requirements must be complied with:
+In many cases Ipsos is using external processors to process Personal Data.
+In these cases, an agreement on data processing on behalf of Ipsos must be concluded with such processor.
+This can be done either by way of including appropriate provisions in the agreement governing the overall relationship with the processor or in a separate and specific document.
+In respect of processing on behalf of Ipsos, the processor may only process the Personal Data as per the instructions from Ipsos.
+When instructing a processor, the following requirements must be complied with:

-- Where the Personal Data in question fall under paragraph 5.2 (client data), any relevant client requirements need to be passed down to the provider. - The provider must be chosen based on its ability to cover the required technical and organisational protective measures and in line with Ipsos supplier approval process. - The provider must not subcontract the processing further without Ipsos's prior written consent. - The instructions must be placed in writing by way of an appropriate contract.
-The instructions on data processing and the responsibilities of Ipsos and provider must be documented. - Before the data processing begins, Ipsos must be confident that the provider will comply with its duties.
-A provider can document its compliance with data security requirements in particular by presenting suitable certification.
+- Where the Personal Data in question fall under paragraph 5.2 (client data), any relevant client requirements need to be passed down to the provider. - The processor must be chosen based on its ability to cover the required technical and organisational protective measures and in line with Ipsos supplier approval process. - The processor must not subcontract the processing further without lpsos's prior written consent. - The instructions must be placed in writing by way of an appropriate contract.
+The instructions on data processing and the responsibilities of Ipsos and processor must be documented. - Before the data processing begins, Ipsos must be confident that the processor will comply with its duties.
+A processor can document its compliance with data security requirements in particular by presenting suitable certification.
 Depending on the risk of data processing, the reviews must be repeated on a regular basis during the term of the contract.
-Ipsos should retain the right to audit the provider's compliance. - In the event of cross-border contract data processing, the relevant national requirements for disclosing Personal Data abroad must be met.
-In particular, the Personal Data from the European Economic Area can be processed in a third country only, if the provider can prove that it has a data protection standard equivalent to the GDPR and this Data Protection Policy.
-Suitable tools can be: - an agreement based on EU standard contract clauses for contract data processing in third countries with the provider.
-Similar agreements will be required for any subcontractor of the provider. - Participation of the provider in a certification system accredited by the EU for the provision of a sufficient data protection level.
+Ipsos should retain the right to audit the processor's compliance. - In the event of cross-border contract data processing, the provision of the NDPR for disclosing Personal Data abroad must be met.
+In particular, the Personal Data from Nigeria can be processed in a third country only, if the processor can prove that it has a data protection standard equivalent to the NDPR.